ionic-team/stencil-site/src/docs/guides/workers.md

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a widely supported technology (Chrome, Firefox, Safari, Edge and IE11) that allows JavaScript to execute in a different thread, maximizing the usage of multiple CPUs; but most importantly not blocking the **main thread**.

 The **main thread** is where Javascript runs by default and has access to the `document`, `window` and other DOM APIs.
-The problem is that long running JS prevents the browser from running smooth animations (CSS animations, transitions, canvas, svg...), making your site look frozen.
+The problem is that long-running JS prevents the browser from running smooth animations (CSS animations, transitions, canvas, svg...), making your site look frozen.
 That's why if your application needs to run CPU-intensive tasks, Web Workers are a great help.

 ## When to use Web Workers?

-First thing to understand is when to use a Web Workers, and when *not* to use them since they come with a set of costs and limitations:
+The first thing to understand is when to use a Web Workers, and when *not* to use them since they come with a set of costs and limitations:

 - There is no access to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 This means you cannot interact with `document`, `window` or any elements in the page.
 - There is no access to any of the `@stencil/core` APIs.
-For example you cannot declare and use component in a Web Worker, for the same reasons there is **no access to the DOM**.
+For example, you cannot declare and use a component in a Web Worker, for the same reasons there is **no access to the DOM**.
-- A Web Worker has its own **isolated state** sine each worker has their own memory space.
+- A Web Worker has its own **isolated state** since each worker has their own memory space.
 For example, a variable declared on the main thread cannot be directly referenced from a worker.
 - There is an overhead when passing data between workers and the main thread.
-As a general rule, it's best minimize the amount of data sent to and from the worker, and be mindful if the work to send your data takes more time than doing it on the main thread.
+As a general rule, it's best to minimize the amount of data sent to and from the worker and be mindful if the work to send your data takes more time than doing it on the main thread.
 - Communication is always **asynchronous**.
 Luckily Promises and async/await makes this relatively easy, but it's important to understand that communication between threads is always asynchronous.
 - You can **only** pass [primitives](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Primitive_values) and objects that implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 Best way to think of it is any data that can be serialized to JSON is safe to use.